 - Is there more specific guidance for all of this?
 Yes, there is the official Academic Regulations handbook.
 You can also always check with your advisor or the Registrar’s office.

 - How come I keep missing official emails?
-Official emails are sent only to your @umass.edu account.
-Either check UMail regularly or set up email forwarding to your regular address (e.g. GMail) in the UMail Post Office.
+Official emails are always sent only to your @umass.edu account.
+Either check Google Mail (previously: UMail) regularly or set up email forwarding to your personal address (e.g. GMail).

 PLEASE NOTE: While we took care to assemble this list, please be aware that official university and program regulations always have precedence over what has been presented here.